thingybase/server/app/content/pages/projects/shelving.html.md

 ## How to do it

-You probably have a bunch of shelves and crates that you keep in a garage, storage closet, or basement.
-Infrequently used items are usually stored here, like holiday decorations or spare electronics, but when you need to find them or see what's in storage, its a lot of digging around.
-Thingybase can make managing the much easier, and make it possible for your whole family to search it all.
+If you haven't already, setup a bunch of shelves and crates in the room where you store all of your infrequently used stuff.

 ### Create shelves in Thingybase